harness/developer-hub/docs/platform/4_Role-Based-Access-Control/1-rbac-in-harness.md

 ### Example workflow to create a principal, roles, and resource groups

-For this example, let us create a user group as the principal.
+The following example shows you how to create a user group as the principal.
 1. Create a [user group](../4_Role-Based-Access-Control/4-add-user-groups.md) named `SampleUG` in the account scope.
 2. Create a [custom role](../4_Role-Based-Access-Control/9-add-manage-roles.md) named `SampleRole` in the project scope.
    Add the `Execute` permission for pipeline and `Access` permission for connectors in this role.